deltachat/deltachat-pages/en/help.md

 and doesn't even need to decrypt any previously collected messages.

-We tentatively designed a Forward Secrecy scheme that withstood some scrutiny from cryptographers and usable security experts.
+We tentatively designed a Forward Secrecy scheme that withstood initial scrutiny from several cryptographers and usable security experts.
 Our tentative scheme is designed to reliably work in federated messaging networks and with multi-device usage.
 However, a [chatmail core](https://github.com/chatmail/core) implementation has not been scheduled yet, which would make Forward Secret messaging immediately available in all [chatmail clients](https://chatmail.at/clients).